DeviaVir/zenbot/README.md

 Clone this repo to get started with [Motley node.js framework](https://s8f.org/motley.html).

-Edit and run node [server.js](https://github.com/carlos8f/motley-init/blob/master/server.js) to start the server.
+Run "node [server.js](https://github.com/carlos8f/motley-init/blob/master/server.js)" to start the server.

 Checkout these other branches for more: